David Kenyon Webster: Personal life and death

-On 9 September 1961, Webster embarked on a fishing trip in a 12 ft sailboat, leaving in the morning and planning to come back in the afternoon.
-When he failed to return, the Coast Guard embarked on a search.
-Early the following day, commercial fishermen recovered his boat 5 nmi offshore.
-One oar and a tiller were missing.
-His wife told the press that Webster would go shark-fishing in the small craft but did not use a life preserver.
-At the time of his death, he was employed as a technical writer with System Development Corp.
+On the morning of September 9, 1961, Webster embarked on a fishing trip off Santa Monica, California, in a 12 ft sailboat.
+When he failed to return that afternoon, the United States Coast Guard began a search for him.
+Early the following day, commercial fishermen recovered his boat 5 nmi offshore with one oar and the tiller missing.
+Barbara told authorities that Webster often went shark fishing in the small craft but did not wear a life preserver.
+An Episcopal memorial service was held on October 7.